ait-detectmate/DetectMateService/docs/docker-compose.md

 !!! note
-    In container/fluentout/fluent.conf is an example configuration for fluentd to send alerts to kafka
+    In container/fluentout/fluent.conf contains an example Fluentd configuration for sending alerts to Kafka.